On the operators of Hardy-Littlewood-P\'olya type: Introduction and main results

 The paper is organized as follows.
-We will first prove Theorem \ref{m-2} in the next section.
-The proof of Theorem \ref{m-1} will be give in Section 3.
-Some remarks will be finally present in the Section 4.
+Two lemmas will be given in the next section.
+We will first prove Theorem \ref{m-1-2} in Section 3.
+The proof of Theorem \ref{m-1-1} will be given in Section 4.
+We prove Theorem \ref{m-1-3} and \ref{m-1-4} in Section 5.
+Final remarks will be presented in Section 6.